 Lifetime tenancy Flexible siblings and most other close relatives, but not foster children.
 The Localism Act has restricted the statutory succession to spouse or partner for all new Secure or Assured tenants with effect from 1 April 2012.
 Landlords will be able to use discretion to grant a tenancy to other people living with the tenant if they wish to.
 The rent relates to the property, not the tenancy but there are controls in place for Secure and Assured tenants.
 Council rents will continue to be controlled through Benefit subsidy limits.
 RP social rents will continue to be controlled through the national rent regime.
-Flexible tenants may be offered properties on either Affordable Rents or social rents.
+Flexible tenants may be offered Rents The Affordable Rent model can be up to 80 per cent of a market rent (expected to be at 70 per cent in the Guildford Borough area).
+RP's and some councils may charge higher rents for properties on new developments and some RP's have agreements with Homes England to convert vacant properties to Affordable Rent. properties on either Affordable Rents or social rents.
 The determinant is the property, not the type of tenancy.
-Rents The Affordable Rent model can be up to 80 per cent of a market rent (expected to be at 70 per cent in the Guildford Borough area).
-RP's and some councils may charge higher rents for properties on new developments and some RP's have agreements with Homes England to convert vacant properties to Affordable Rent.
 The extra income from rents is to be used to help fund new housing development.
 Moves Where an existing social tenant moves to another social rented property, they will be granted a Secure or Assured tenancy.
 The type of tenure offered where a flexible tenant is re-housed by the Council will be the same, although the term may be shorter at our discretion.
 RP's will base this on their tenancy policy, which should take into account the guidance in this strategy.

-Annex 2
+Appendix 2